 It is easy to find credit cards with low interest rates

-There is a lot of competition for customers with banks, credit unions, retails and caisses polulaires all offering credit card products.
+There is a lot of competition for customers with banks, credit unions, retailers, and caisses populaires all offering credit card products.
 One way to attract customers is by offering low interest rates.
 There are over 30 credit cards in Canada where the interest rate is below 13%.

 During the COVID-19 pandemic, banks took measures to support their customers

-Credit cards that offer a rewards program became increasingly popular in 2021
+Credit cards that offer a rewards programme have become increasingly popular

 More Canadians are taking advantage of rewards programs that come with some credit cards.
 Some cards come with a points system where you can use the points towards different services such as flights.
 Other cards might offer cashback rewards or an option to donate to a charity with the points earned.